TritonDataCenter/manta-nfs/README.md

     sudo node server.js -f etc/myconfig.json

-Once started, the server will output an occasional log message but the '-d' or '-v' option can be used to change the logging level from 'info' to 'debug' or 'trace'.
-All logging is done via Bunyan.
-Logging above 'info' is not recommended, except during debugging, since there will be many log entries for each NFS operation.
+All output logging is done via bunyan.
+Once started, the server will output an occasional log message, but the '-d' or '-v' option can be used to change the bunyan logging level to either 'debug' or 'trace'.
+Logging at either of these levels is not recommended, except during debugging, since there will be many log entries for each NFS operation.
+You may want to redirect the output from the server into a file:

+    sudo node server.js -d -f etc/myconfig.json >log 2>&1

 To mount a Manta directory, the standard NFS client mount command is used with a Manta path.
 The user name used here must be the same user as is configured